voltsn/knowledge-base/frameworks/laravel/The Basics.md

 >In the root of our directory there is a `.env` file where we can add details that we want to keep hidden, such as database credentials.
 Aftre altering the `.env` file we must reinitialize our app with the following command `php artisan config:clear`

-Migrations are a way to alter and update a database in a structured way instead of using something like _phpmyadmin_.
+- Migrations are a way to alter and update a database in a structured way instead of using something like _phpmyadmin_.

-To creat a migration we can use the artisan command:
+- To creat a migration we can use the artisan command:

 ```bash
 php artisan make:migration create_articles_table
 ```

-Migrations can be found at `database -> migrations`.
-In a migration file there two methods `up()` and `down()`:
+- Migrations can be found at `database -> migrations`.
+- In a migration file there two methods `up()` and `down()`:
 	- `up()` is for running the migration
 	- `down()` is for reversing the migration

 ## The `up()` method
 We can create fields in a given table, by using the `$table` object and making a call to a specific method.
-Example:

 ```php
   public function up()
     {